 Disability Evaluation Under Social Security

-This edition of Disability Evaluation Under Social Security,(also known as the Blue Book), has been specially prepared to provide physicians and other health professionals with an understanding of the disability programs administered by the Social Security Administration.
-It explains how each program works, and the kinds of information a health professional can furnish to help ensure sound and prompt decisions on disability claims.
+Disability Evaluation Under Social Security has been specially prepared to provide physicians and other health professionals with an understanding of the disability programs administered by the Social Security Administration.
+It explains how each program works, and the kinds of information a health professional can furnish to help ensure sound and prompt determinations and decisions on disability claims.

-The Adult and Childhood Listings of Impairments are included in this publication.
-These listings are just part of how we decide if someone is disabled.
-We also consider past work experience, severity of medical conditions, age, education, and work skills.
+The Listing of Impairments, which includes listings for both adults and children, appear in the Code of Federal Regulations (CFR) in appendix 1 to subpart P of part 404 .
+We also provide them here.
+The listings are just part of how we decide if someone is disabled.
+For adults, we also consider past work experience, severity of medical conditions, age, education, and work skills.

 Our Disability Determination Process

 Most Social Security disability claims are initially processed through a network of local Social Security Administration (SSA) field offices and State agencies (usually called Disability Determination Services or DDSs).
-Subsequent appeals of unfavorable determinations may be decided in a DDS or by an administrative law judge in SSAs Office of Disability Adjudication and Review.
+Subsequent appeals of unfavorable determinations may be decided in a DDS or by an administrative law judge in SSAs Office of Hearing Operations.

 Social Security representatives in the field offices usually obtain applications for disability benefits in person, by telephone, by mail, or by filing online.
 The application and related forms ask for a description of the claimants impairment (s), treatment sources, and other information that relates to the alleged disability.
 (The "claimant" is the person who is requesting disability benefits.)